pgporada/ansible-playbook-volumio-bluetooth/README.md

+# You don't need this project, nor do you need Volumio

+Switch to [Moode Audio](https://moodeaudio.org/) which is based on Debian latest, won't break when you run an apt update, and has built in bluetooth support.
+I've moved all my volumio pi's over to it including the one in the image below.

 # Overview
 I run [Volumio](https://volumio.org/) on several Raspberry Pi's in my home and barn.
 This code will provision them to accept bluetooth connections and allow me to pair a phone and stream audio to them.
 Volumio offers this feature, but only if you pay $35+ per year for a single RPi.
 For some that may be acceptable, but we can put that money towards the ~mortgage~ **beer** instead!